-- 1. To get introduced to various plate theories, governing equations for bending of plates and various boundary conditions. - 2.
+- 1. To get introduced to various plate theories, governing equations for bending of plates, and various boundary conditions. - 2.
 To conceptualize Navier's solution and Levy's solution to analyze rectangular plates. - 3.
-To study the bending of circular plates. - 4.
-To use membrane theory to analyze the solution of shells - 5.
-To get introduced to various plate theories, governing equations for bending of plates and shells with various boundary conditions.
+To study the bending of circular plates.

-- 1. Familiarize about various plate theories. - 2.
-Analyze rectangular plates using Navier's solution, Levy's solution. - 3.
+- 1. Outline about various plate theories. - 2.
+Analyze rectangular plates using Navier's solution, and Levy's solution. - 3.
 Analyze circular plates for the given boundary conditions. - 4.
-Analyze the shells using membrane theory. - 5.
-Analyze different types of plates and shells under different boundary connections by various classical methods and approximate methods.
+Examine the shells using membrane theory. - 5.
+Summarize a different type of plates and shells under different boundary connections by various classical methods and approximate methods.